dsc-akgec/probation-projects/Nihal cse-2nd year/README.md

 								-for partial names.
 Analysis is completely based on attributes provided in dataset.
 Topic modeling is done using clustering algorithms(k means).

+ In screenshots,

+ #Starting images shows the graphs of dataset analysis.
+ #Last image shows the Recommendation example of partial names searched by any user.